 At 1st level, a celebrant gains the service of a loyal and trusty steed to carry her into battle.
 This mount functions as a beastmaster’s animal companion, using the cleric’s level as her effective beastmaster level.
 The creature must be one that she is capable of riding and must be suitable as a mount.
 A medium celebrant can select a gray chocobo or a horse.
 A small celebrant can select a pony or wolf, but can also select a boar or a dog if she is at least 4th level.
 (The GM might approve other animals as suitable mounts.)

 A celebrant does not take an armor check penalty on Ride checks while riding this mount.
 The mount is always considered combat trained, and begins play with Light Armor Proficiency as a bonus feat.
-A celebrant’s mount does not gain the share rage special ability.
+A celebrant’s mount does not gain the share senses special ability.
 Should a celebrant’s mount die, she can find another mount to serve her after 1 week of mourning.
 This new mount does not gain the link, evasion, devotion, or improved evasion special abilities until the next time the celebrant gains a level.

 This ability replaces aura of resolve.